'India retained option of reaching out to all sides by abstaining from UN vote on Ukraine' | Law-Order

 The sources said India's call for respecting the sovereignty and territorial integrity of states and seeking an end to the ongoing ''violence'' is reflective of its criticism of the Russian action and a subtle change in its overall approach.

+In India's three previous statements at the UN Security Council on the Ukraine crisis, there was no reference to the need for respecting the ''sovereignty and territorial integrity'' of states.

-They said India has been deeply disturbed by the recent turn of developments in Ukraine and maintained its ''consistent, steadfast and balanced'' position on the matter that dialogue is the only answer to settle differences and disputes.
+The sources said India has maintained its ''consistent, steadfast and balanced'' position on the matter that dialogue is the only answer to settle differences and disputes.

-India also conveyed that the welfare and security of the Indian community, in particular stranded students and their evacuation from Ukraine, has been its immediate priority.
+India also conveyed that the welfare and security of the Indian community, in particular stranded students and their evacuation from Ukraine, has been India's immediate priority.

 ''By abstaining, India retained the option of reaching out to relevant sides in an effort to bridge the gap and find the middle ground with an aim to foster dialogue and diplomacy,'' said a source.